 All telephone calls to dormitory students should be made to the dormitories or the dormitory supervisor's office.
 Calls that are not of an emergency nature should not be made to the dormitories after midnight.
-EMERGENCY CALLS TO THE STUDENTS AFTER HOURS SHOULD BE MADE TO THE WOMEN'S DORMITORY SUPERVISOR FOR BARBER HALL (635-2111), EXT.
-459, FOR JACKSON HALL (635-2111), EXT.
-247, OR FOR THE NEW DORM (635-2111), EXT.
-351. For the Male Dorms, or for other emergencies, please call Campus Police (601-527-8939) or Mr. John Harris, Police Chief (601-227-1775).
+Emergency calls to the students after hours should be made to the women's dormitory supervisor for Barber Hall 601-635-6459 or for Stewart Hall 601-635-6351.
+For the Male Dorms, or for other emergencies, please call Campus Police (601-527-8939) or Mr. John Harris, Police Chief (601-227-1775).